 We depart at approximately 7.30 am for Kathmandu by tourist bus.
 We arrive back in Kathmandu at around 2-3.00 pm.

 Today is rest and relax throughout the day.
-If you get interested to take some gifts from Nepal for friends and relatives, visit some nearby shops or go out in Thamel for typical Nepalese goods which can be assisted by our guide or you can do it yourself too.
+If you get interested to take some gifts from Nepal for friends and relatives, visit some nearby shops or go out in Thamel for typical Nepalese goods.
 In the evening we will have a farewell dinner in a traditional Nepalese restaurant with cultural performances.
 The farewell dinner will be host one day before your departure from Nepal.

 The trip concludes, we will drop you to the airport for your flight departure from Nepal.